 6. Do what you’re good at.

-Doing an activity you enjoy and achieving something are a great boost to your self-esteem.
+Doing an activity you enjoy and achieving something is a great boost to your self-esteem.
 Concentrating on a hobby will help you forget about your troubles for a while and will change your mood for the best.
 If you don’t have a hobby that allows you to relax, you can try gardening, colouring pictures with some music on or take a quiet walk.

 7. Give yourself a break.